ErikWe/sharp-measures/README.md

 ```

 This means that `Altitude` will borrow the definition from `Length` - including units, derivations, and constants.
 Cast operators ensure that `Altitude` can implicitly be used in place of `Length` - while the reverse action would require an explicit cast.

+> Caveat: Any functionality manually added to `Length` will not be present in `Altitude`.

 ### New Types